 Exactly how long your blockage will last depends, not unexpectedly, on what the cause of the blockage is.
 Some blockages subside on their own and fairly quickly at that; others may persist and require medical treatment.

-You shouldn’t let your blockage to linger for longer than a week, as a general rule, without getting it examined.
+You shouldn’t let your blockage linger for longer than a week, as a general rule, without getting it examined.

 When Does a Clogged Ear Become a Worry?